LucasKonrath/boxboxd/README.md

 - **Race Results**: See race finishing positions with podium highlights and detailed classification
 - **Rate & Review**: Rate races on a 5-star scale and write detailed reviews
 - **User Profiles**: Create accounts to track your ratings and reviews
+- **Team Themes**: Customize the app's color scheme based on your favorite F1 team
 - **Smart Filtering**: Filter by year, search by location/circuit, or view only your rated events
 - **Real-time Data**: Fetches live F1 data from the OpenF1 API
 - **Beautiful UI**: Modern, responsive design inspired by Letterboxd